ShariqAhmed007/MLmatchmaking/MLmatchmaking.md

     ## 21  2.8924941  1.6430890 -0.8658139 -0.13037245  1.1646183       2
     ## 24 -1.2414851  0.5321581 -1.3933501 -1.43915252 -1.1400259       2

-### Finding people with personality most similar to user's
+### Finding people with personality most similar to user's using sum of difference in personality

 ``` r
 for(i in c(1:nrow(refined))) {refined$sumdifference[i] = sum(sqrt((refined[i,7:18]-user[,7:18])^2))}